boots-edu/textbook/source/text/0-introduction/setup.md

 ![node-done.png](../../images/setup/node-done.png)

 Now we need to verify that the installation was successful.
-Navigate back to VS Code and open a Terminal.
+Navigate back to VS Code and open a terminal.

-At the top of your VS Code window, click Terminal and then click New Terminal:
+At the top of your VS Code window, click "Terminal" and then click "New Terminal":

 ![new-terminal-1.png](../../images/setup/new-terminal-1.png)